-When borrowing items from the library, please show your library card.
-Other positive ID (i.e. driver's license) may be used.
+When borrowing items from the library, please show your library card or photo ID (i.e. driver's license).
 Parents or legal guardians may show ID to borrow on a child's card, but not on a spouse's card.

 Items not on reserve may be renewed by phone, on-line and in-person.
 Items can be renewed via the Web using My Account.

 See Summary of Borrowing Guidelines below: